medic/cht-docs/content/en/contribute/medic/product-development-process/focused-groups.md

 Team members:
 - Technical Product Owner
-- 2 Site Reliability Engineers
+- Site Reliability Engineers
-- 3 Software Developers
+- Software Developers
 - Quality Assurance Engineer

 See Infrastructure OKRs [here](https://github.com/orgs/medic/projects/112/views/15).

 ## Ecosystem
-Focused on interoperability with existing digital health standards.
+This team's primary objective is to improve the Community Health Toolkit in collaboration with other members/partners in the digital health ecosystem (DHE).
+The team actively develops enhancements and promotes their implementation within the DHE.
+They engage in ongoing discovery by conducting generative interviews with key users to gain a deep understanding of the ever-evolving needs and opportunities for enhancing the CHT.

-Key users: Data scientists, Integrators, Program Administrators.
+Key users: Data scientists, Integrators, Program Administrators and Implementing partners.

 Team members:
 - Technical Product Owner
 - Product Designer
-- UX Researcher
+- UX Researchers
-- 3 Software Developers
+- Software Developers
 - Quality Assurance Engineer

 Videos: